scelerat/vico_review/vico_review.md

 Number two would be multi-file search (and replace).
 BBedit still rules the roost for multifile search among Mac text editors.
 Coda also has a nice Find in Files Command, and Textmate's works, at the very least.
 Vico doesn't even have the option.
 I sincerely hope that something is in the works in this regard for Vico.
 Right now when this becomes necessary (several times a day), I am either using a command line `find | xargs grep` command or switching into BBEdit.
 A dialog-box-based search and replace would also be a welcome addition.

+As of version 1.1 you cannot pipe the output of command-line commands into Vico. e.g. `$ cat vico_review.md | vico` switches from Terminal to Vico, but Vico does not open an anonymous window with the result of the pipe, as BBEdit and TextMate do.

 Textmate's block select/insert is one of its best features.
 It would be nice to see something like it in Vico, probably by supporting a vimlike column selection feature enhanced with point-and-click from the Mac side.

 I would love to see Mac OS "Lion" full-screen support.